JuliaPolyhedra/HyperVoronoiDelaunay.jl/README.md

 This code was initially part of [VoroX](https://github.com/blegat/VoroX.jl).

+## Benchmark

+Here is the timing for finding 3D delaunay triangulation for increasing number of points; see `perf/bench.jl`.

 |        |         32 |         64 |        128 |        256 |        512 |       1024 |
 |--------|------------|------------|------------|------------|------------|------------|
 |  qhull | 194.664 μs | 491.404 μs |   1.117 ms |   2.591 ms |   6.155 ms |  13.366 ms |